MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links-execution-handling.md

 ---
 title: Execution and handling of deep links
 author: v-npaladugu
-description:  In this article, learn how to execute and handle deep links in your Microsoft Teams. ms.topic: conceptual ms.author: surbhigupta ms.localizationpriority: high
+description: Learn how to execute and handle deep links in your Microsoft Teams. ms.topic: conceptual ms.author: surbhigupta ms.localizationpriority: high